Tax Collected at Source (TCS): Rates, Payment, and Exemption

 Q7.
 Why was tax collected at source introduced?

 Q8.
-What is tax collected used for?
+What is a tax collected used for?

 TCS is used for national development, including infrastructure, education, and uplifting backward sections of society.